M-Grzymowicz/Banking-Customer-Churn---Analysis-and-Prediction/README.md

 To find the best model parameters, the F1-score was used.
 This solution ensures a good balance between precision and recall.
-However, depending on the banking strategy, solutions that maximize either recall or precision should also be considered.
+However, depending on the bank strategy, solutions that maximize either recall or precision should also be considered.

 Classification report of the best model: